MZalejko/Suggested_Solutions_for_Programming_Exercises/Chapter_16_String_class_and_STL_Library/PE_Chapter_16.md

 as large an array as possible to get meaningful readings.You might try, for example, 100,000 elements, 1,000,000 elements, and 10,000,000 elements.

-10. Modify Listing 16.9 (vect3.cpp) as follows:
+10.Modify Listing 16.9 (vect3.cpp) as follows:
     a) Add a price member to the Review structure.
     b) Instead of using a vector of Review objects to hold the input, use a vector of shared_ptr<Review> objects.
 Remember that a shared_ptr has to be initialized with a pointer returned by new.
     c) Follow the input stage with a loop that allows the user the following options for displaying books: in original order, in alphabetical order, in order of increasing ratings, in order of decreasing ratings, in order of increasing price, in order of decreasing price, and quitting.

 Here’s one possible approach.After getting the initial input, create another vector of shared_ptrs initialized to the original array.
 Define an operator<() function that